·6 min read·Caligari

 What’s Actually Missing

-If you’re still organizing your material across five Notes App files and a folder called “Comedy Stuff — 2024,” here’s how to build an actual system from scratch.
+If you’re still running your material out of a Notes app and a folder called “Comedy Stuff 2024,” here’s how to build an actual system.

 A Purpose-Built Tool: Caligari